Katrina Survivors: Regular People Saving Their History

 This is the last in the Katrina Survivors series–see other posts in the same series:

-This entry was posted in Bay St. Louis, Cool Old Places, Gulf Coast, Gulfport, Historic Preservation, Hurricane Katrina, Pass Christian, Renovation Projects.
-Bookmark the permalink.
+Categories: Bay St. Louis, Cool Old Places, Gulf Coast, Gulfport, Historic Preservation, Hurricane Katrina, Pass Christian, Renovation Projects

 Leave a Reply